tdwg/bdq/tg2/_review/README.md

 - [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](vocabulary/bdqffdq.owl)

 ### D. Vocabularies
 The Tests and the Framework are linked with each other via **foundational vocabularies** and **controlled vocabularies of values**.
 The terms in these vocabularies are formally defined in the **List of terms** documents, one for each vocabulary defined by the BDQ standard.
+Following the guidance of the [TDWG Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md), the Fitness For Use Ontology has term definitions in a List of Terms document, and axioms providing additional ontology logic in a Vocabulary Extension document.
 We recommend reviewing these vocabularies carefully as well:
 - [**BDQ Tests and Assertions List of Terms (bdqtest:)**](docs/list/bdqtest/index.md)
 - [**BDQ Controlled Vocabulary List of Terms (bdq:)**](docs/list/bdq/index.md)
 - [**Data Quality Criterion Controlled Vocabulary List of Terms (bdqcrit:)**](docs/list/bdqcrit/index.md)